previous page back to table of contents next page

 The 90% completeness value from the prime mission referred strictly to those objects with 5 or more detections that:

 The minimum tracklet length validation requirement and the minimum sky-plane projected velocity imposed by the SOR defined the range of motion to which WMOPS was sensitive.
-For current operations, the parallax motions below 5 arcseconds over 90 minutes (approximate time between WISE coverages near the ecliptic) corresponded to a distance of roughly 28 AU.
-The limit of five detections imposed an upper limit in that objects may have outpaced the survey cadence before the minimum number of detections could be obtained.
-Motions greater than the upper limits perpendicular to the scan direction were roughly 3.3°/day, considering both an irregular cadence pattern as well as an evenly progressing survey.
+For survey operations, the parallax motions below 5 arcseconds over 90 minutes (approximate time between WISE coverages near the ecliptic) corresponded to a distance of roughly 28 AU.
+The limit of five detections imposed an upper limit in that objects could have outpaced the survey cadence before the minimum number of detections could be obtained.
+The upper limit to the rate of motion perpendicular to the scan direction imposed by this requirement was roughly 3.3°/day, considering both an irregular cadence pattern as well as an evenly progressing survey.
 The maximum speed of a confirmed object detected by WMOPS was 4.3°/day (Figure 3), but the component perpendicular to the scan direction was 3.22°/day.
 The issue of completeness for the particular population of Near Earth Objects is discussed in Mainzer et al. 2011.
 ApJ 743, 156.

-Finally, the estimated visual wavelength magnitudes reported to the MPC, which may remain in their MPCAT-OBS data (see below), are estimated from IR fluxes and colors and are likely not accurate to better than 1 magnitude.
+Finally, the estimated visual wavelength magnitudes reported to the MPC, which may remain in their MPCAT-OBS data (see below), were estimated from IR fluxes and colors and are likely not accurate to better than 2 magnitudes.
 The standard deviation of these values relative to the true magnitude is expected to be in excess of 0.5 magnitudes.

 IV.3.c.iii.
 Finding WMOPS Objects